cronenberg64/MealPlannerApp/README.md

 # Meal Planner App

-A full-stack meal planning application with a Spring Boot backend and React Native mobile frontend.
+I developed a full-stack meal planning application with a Spring Boot backend and React Native mobile frontend as an extension to my java programming class assignment.

 ## Features